-Going back to the though about Anthony’s mum, there’s something I missed when I began writing this.
+Going back to the point about Anthony’s mum, there’s something I missed when I began writing this.
 I don’t blame myself for not noticing it.
-That would be Anthony’s mum appearance and then departure in the actual film.
+That would be Anthony’s mum’s appearance and then departure in the actual film.

-We in the second half of the movie when we see Paul and Anthony are teens that Anthony’s mum isn’t inside the house when they enter after the caravan catches fire.
+In the second half of the movie when we see Paul and Anthony are teens and Anthony’s mum isn’t inside the house when they enter after the caravan catches fire.
 I found it very eerie when they entered the flat and there was barely anything there but a mattress on the floor.
 What happened to her?

 It’s nothing that would stand out initially but I found it interesting nonetheless.
-Her one time appearance cemented the viewers initial view on Anthony and his life.
+Her one-time appearance cemented the viewer’s initial view of Anthony and his life.

-The ending was brilliant.
-Expertly timed with a great musical send off.
+It was expertly timed with a great musical send-off.
 The fact that it showed the two boys overlooking the Junkyard once more before they ran off so innocently was perfect and I don’t think there is any other way it could have been done better.